kenatiod/MUT/Understanding Machine Understanding.md

 The roots of artificial intelligence can be traced back centuries to philosophical inquiries into the nature of mind, reason, and thought.
 In the 17th century, Gottfried Leibniz envisioned a universal calculus of reasoning, a rational system that could represent all knowledge.
 This dream of formalizing thought would inspire later developments in logic and computation that paved the way for AI.

-{ Insert portrait of Gottfried Leibniz }
+{ Insert Fig 1.1.1 -- portrait of Gottfried Leibniz }

 The 19th century saw further advances that laid the conceptual foundations for AI.
 In 1854, George Boole published "An Investigation of the Laws of Thought", introducing Boolean algebra as a framework for logical reasoning.
 This provided a mathematical basis for manipulating propositions, a key element of symbolic AI.
 Around the same time, Charles Babbage designed the Analytical Engine, a mechanical computer that had many of the properties of modern computers, although it was never fully constructed.
 Ada Lovelace, who worked with Babbage, recognized that the machine had applications beyond pure calculation and published the first algorithm intended to be carried out by such a machine.
 As a result, she is often regarded as the first computer programmer.

-{ Insert drawing or illustration of Baggage and Lovelace with Analytical Engine }
+{ Insert Fig 1.1.2 -- drawing or illustration of Baggage and Lovelace with Analytical Engine }

 The early 20th century brought crucial breakthroughs that moved the idea of thinking machines from fantasy to possibility.
 In the 1930s, Kurt Gödel's incompleteness theorems showed that within any formal system, there are propositions that cannot be proven or disproven using the rules of that system.
 This finding highlighted the limitations of axiomatic reasoning and shaped approaches to knowledge representation in AI.

-{ Insert drawing or illustration of Kurt Gödel }
+{ Insert Fig 1.1.3 -- drawing or illustration of Kurt Gödel }

 { Insert diagram of timeline based on:
-- **1840s**: Ada Lovelace, often considered the first computer programmer, described how a routine could be written for machine-based problem-solving[4].
+- **1840s**: Ada Lovelace, often considered the first computer programmer, described how a routine could be written for machine-based problem-solving.
-- **1890**: Herman Hollerith developed a punch card system to help the U.S. Census Bureau compile and process data, a precursor to modern computing methods[4].
+- **1890**: Herman Hollerith developed a punch card system to help the U.S. Census Bureau compile and process data, a precursor to modern computing methods.
-- **1936**: Alan Turing developed the Turing Machine, laying the foundation for computational and theoretical computer science[4].
+- **1936**: Alan Turing developed the Turing Machine, laying the foundation for computational and theoretical computer science.
-- **1941**: Konrad Zuse built the Z3, the first programmable computing machine[4].
+- **1941**: Konrad Zuse built the Z3, the first programmable computing machine.
-- **1942**: Alan Turing's Bombe machine helped break the Enigma code during World War II, marking an early use of AI concepts[2].
+- **1942**: Alan Turing's Bombe machine helped break the Enigma code during World War II, marking an early use of AI concepts.
-- **1943**: J. Presper Eckert and John Mauchly began building the ENIAC, one of the earliest electronic general-purpose computers[4].
+- **1943**: J. Presper Eckert and John Mauchly began building the ENIAC, one of the earliest electronic general-purpose computers.
-- **1950**: Alan Turing published "Computing Machinery and Intelligence," proposing the Turing Test to determine if a machine can exhibit intelligent behavior indistinguishable from a human[2][4].
+- **1950**: Alan Turing published "Computing Machinery and Intelligence," proposing the Turing Test to determine if a machine can exhibit intelligent behavior indistinguishable from a human.
-- **1955**: John McCarthy coined the term "Artificial Intelligence" and proposed the Dartmouth Conference, which marked the birth of AI as a field[2][4].
+- **1955**: John McCarthy coined the term "Artificial Intelligence" and proposed the Dartmouth Conference, which marked the birth of AI as a field.
-- **1956**: Allen Newell and Herbert A. Simon developed the Logic Theorist, the first program capable of proving mathematical theorems[3].
+- **1956**: Allen Newell and Herbert A. Simon developed the Logic Theorist, the first program capable of proving mathematical theorems.
-- **1957**: Newell and Simon created the General Problem Solver, designed to solve problems using human-like reasoning[3].
+- **1957**: Newell and Simon created the General Problem Solver, designed to solve problems using human-like reasoning.
-- **1961**: The first industrial robot, Unimate, was introduced, revolutionizing manufacturing[2][4].
+- **1961**: The first industrial robot, Unimate, was introduced, revolutionizing manufacturing.
-- **1964**: Joseph Weizenbaum developed ELIZA, the first chatbot, which could simulate conversation[2][4].
+- **1964**: Joseph Weizenbaum developed ELIZA, the first chatbot, which could simulate conversation.
-- **1970s-1980s**: AI faced the "AI Winter," a period of reduced funding and interest due to unmet high expectations[3].
+- **1970s-1980s**: AI faced the "AI Winter," a period of reduced funding and interest due to unmet high expectations.
-- **1976**: MYCIN, an expert system for medical diagnosis, demonstrated the potential of rule-based AI[3].
+- **1976**: MYCIN, an expert system for medical diagnosis, demonstrated the potential of rule-based AI.
-- **1997**: IBM's Deep Blue defeated world chess champion Garry Kasparov, showcasing AI's ability to excel in strategic games[2][3].
+- **1997**: IBM's Deep Blue defeated world chess champion Garry Kasparov, showcasing AI's ability to excel in strategic games.
-- **2002**: The Roomba vacuum cleaning robot was released, bringing AI into consumer homes[2].
+- **2002**: The Roomba vacuum cleaning robot was released, bringing AI into consumer homes.
-- **2011**: IBM Watson won the quiz show "Jeopardy!", highlighting advancements in natural language processing[2][4].
+- **2011**: IBM Watson won the quiz show "Jeopardy!", highlighting advancements in natural language processing.
-- **2014**: Amazon's Alexa was introduced, popularizing voice-activated AI assistants[2].
+- **2014**: Amazon's Alexa was introduced, popularizing voice-activated AI assistants.
-- **2016**: DeepMind's AlphaGo defeated world champion Go player Lee Sedol, demonstrating AI's prowess in complex strategic games[3].
+- **2016**: DeepMind's AlphaGo defeated world champion Go player Lee Sedol, demonstrating AI's prowess in complex strategic games.
-- **2020**: OpenAI released GPT-3, a language model capable of generating human-like text, marking a significant advancement in AI's linguistic capabilities[2][3].
+- **2020**: OpenAI released GPT-3, a language model capable of generating human-like text, marking a significant advancement in AI's linguistic capabilities.
-- **2020s**: AI continues to evolve with advancements in deep learning, reinforcement learning, and large language models, impacting various industries and daily life[2][3].
+- **2020s**: AI continues to evolve with advancements in deep learning, reinforcement learning, and large language models, impacting various industries and daily life.
 }

 Around the same time, Alan Turing developed the idea of a universal computing machine that could perform any conceivable mathematical computation if represented as an algorithm.
 The concept of the Turing machine provided a theoretical framework for both computation and AI.
 In 1950, Turing published his seminal paper Computing Machinery and Intelligence, which proposed an empirical test, the Turing Test, for determining if a machine can demonstrate intelligent behavior indistinguishable from that of a human.
 Although the validity and adequacy of the Turing Test has been debated, it remains an important milestone in the history of AI.

-{ Insert portrait of Alan Turing }
+{ Insert Fig. 1.1.4 -- portrait of Alan Turing }

 The 1940s saw the first electronic general-purpose computers, such as ENIAC, that could be programmed to perform complex calculations at high speed.
 This marked a turning point, as the technology now existed to attempt to realize the theoretical insights of Babbage, Turing, and others.
 However, the computers of the 1940s were difficult to program and lacked the storage capacity for anything beyond basic numerical computation.

-{ Insert picture of the ENIAC }
+{ Insert Fig. 1.1.5 -- picture of the ENIAC }

 It was not until the early 1950s that researchers began to explore the possibility of using computers to simulate intelligent behavior.
 In 1951, Marvin Minsky and Dean Edmonds built SNARC (Stochastic Neural Analog Reinforcement Calculator), the first artificial neural network, using 3000 vacuum tubes to simulate a network of 40 neurons.
 This was a significant step towards modeling the brain and expanding the potential of computers beyond arithmetic calculations.

 In 1955, Allen Newell and Herbert A. Simon created the "Logic Theorist", the first program deliberately engineered to mimic the problem solving skills of a human.
 It would eventually prove 38 of the first 52 theorems in Russell and Whitehead's Principia Mathematica, and find new and more elegant proofs for some.
 This demonstrated the potential for computers to engage in reasoning and marked the beginning of the "symbolic" approach to AI.

-{ Insert picture of Marvin Minsky and Dean Edmonds with SNARC }
+{ Insert Fig. 1.1.6 picture of Marvin Minsky and Dean Edmonds with SNARC }

 (For more details on the key figures and major milestones in the history of AI development, see Appendix A2.)
 ### 1.2 -- The Birth of Artificial Intelligence as a Field